Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 * Create application using CLI and approve permission in the Azure portal

-### Case 1: Create application using Azure portal
+### Option 1: Create application using Azure portal

-Do a search for `App registrations` in the search section located at the tep and navigate to it.
+Do a search for `App registrations` in the search section located at the top and navigate to it or go to AAD -> app registrations

 ![](./medias/OSA_APP_Portal.png)